wtnwin111/interview/README.md

     49) Given an int array, numbers between 0-9, such as [0,1,3,8], write code to find the closest number built by these numbers larger then K.  [Google]
         Such as [0,1] and K = 21, should return 100.
     50) Given 4 points, write code to determine whether the 4 points is a rectangle or not
+    51) Given a set of chars, write code to print out all the permutations.

 ##C2: CS Theory
     1) What is the difference between a mutex and a semaphore?
 Which one would you use to protect access to an increment operation?